hyperlane-xyz/hips/HIP-7.md

   - deploy ICA router on requested connections chainA -> chainB, chainC, etc
   - restrict PausableISM, otherwise can use the defaultISM
   - deploy ICA account, set as owner in config and set as owner of ownable contracts as last step
+  - move governor to CLI, make configuration change, make required changes on the fork tests

 - Post deploying
   - add to governor to be enqueued as submissionType.SAFE transactions
     - determine what chains can be passed through which safe
+    - ICA proxied state submission, run the checker again chainB, with the additional knowledge the governor sees the violation, pass ICA call on chainA
+    - add new union type LOCAL or REMOTE (address or ICA object)

   - check status of governance messages (optional)

 ### **Further questions**